Engee documentation

 Conclusion

-We have explored several ways to visually compare both through algebraic operations and visual comparison.
+We have studied several ways of visual comparison, both through algebraic operations and through visual comparison.
 The figure above shows what these comparisons look like in a single output image.